-Please give us your feedback on the three new public spaces that will be created as part of the Florida and New York Avenue NE Intersection Project, colloquially referred to as “Dave Thomas Circle.”
+Thank you for providing feedback on the Florida and New York Avenue NE Intersection Project, colloquially referred to as “Dave Thomas Circle.”
 In partnership with the District Department of Transportation (DDOT), the NoMa Parks Foundation (NPF) is working with the community to develop potential designs for three new open spaces totaling approximately 43,000 square feet.

 DDOT and NPF hosted a virtual community meeting on May 18 via Zoom webinar, which was attended by more than 120 households.
 Missed the meeting?
 You can still see the presentations below.